encryptme/private-end-points/README.rst

     cloak-server crls --infile /path/to/crl_urls.txt --out /path/to/crls/ --post-hook cloak-crls-updated.sh

-This command uses the config file to store an etag for each URL, so you can run it frequently.
+This command uses the config file to store an ETag for each URL, so you can run it frequently.